akshayjoshii/akshayjoshii.github.io/academia-hugo/content/home/skills.md

 weight = 30  # Order that this section will appear.

 title = "Technical Skills"
-subtitle = "I AM REALLY GOOD in THE FOLLOWING technologies/frameworks"
+subtitle = "I AM proficient in THE FOLLOWING technologies/frameworks"

 # Showcase personal skills or business features.
 #